jeffreymason/Destiny-Project/README.md

-# MiLB-Fantasy
+# PlannerApp
-A program to highlight specific players on Yahoo
+A planner!
+But better!!!